 CCGS removes barriers and provide opportunities and mentorship to students in the City of Cleveland.
 See media interviews about this program on our Watch and Listen page.

 Pathway from elementary, to middle school, to high school

 The CCGS Education Program offers a holistic pathway for students in Cleveland.
 Instruction begins as early as third grade, continues to middle school (where the majority of our students are), and into high school at Cleveland School of the Arts.
-CCGS Education’s first college partnership is with Cleveland Institute of Music’s Minority Artist Fellowship, a new commitment dedicated to increasing diversity at the school.
+CCGS Education’s first college partnership is with Cleveland Institute of Music’s Musical Pathways Fellowship, a new commitment dedicated to increasing diversity at the school.

 71% of our students